CliMA/Oceananigans.jl/docs/src/physics/coriolis_forces.md

 ## The traditional and non-traditional $f$-plane approximation

-Under an $f$-plane approximation[^3] the reference frame in which the momentum and tracer equations are are solved rotates at a constant rate.
+Under an $f$-plane approximation[^3] the reference frame in which the momentum and tracer equations are solved rotates at a constant rate.

 ### The traditional $f$-plane approximation